Disney XD (Canada): Relaunch and second closure (2015–2025)

 The new Corus-owned Disney XD channel launched on December 1, 2015, as an exempt discretionary service.
 On September 1, 2017, the channel obtained a discretionary service licence from the CRTC.
 Through Corus Entertainment's acquisition of Shaw Media, Disney XD and its sister networks became co-owned with the former Shaw Media channels on April 1, 2016.

 On December 1, 2022, Disney XD was added to StackTV, along with Disney Channel and Disney Junior.

-On July 10, 2025, Corus Entertainment announced that they would close Disney XD alongside three other Disney-licensed channels (La Chaîne Disney, Disney Jr. and ABC Spark), as well as the unrelated Nickelodeon, at midnight on September 1, 2025, due to financial pressure at the company, leaving the Polish version as the only remaining Disney XD-branded channel outside of the United States.
+On July 10, 2025, Corus Entertainment announced that they would close Disney XD alongside three other Disney-licensed channels (La Chaîne Disney, Disney Jr. and ABC Spark), as well as the completely unrelated Nickelodeon, at midnight permanently on September 1, due to pre-existing financial pressure occurring at the company, leaving the Polish version as the only remaining Disney XD-branded channel outside of the United States.
 Despite the closure, Corus announced that it would continue to air the channel's content on Disney Channel.
 On August 12, 2025, the channel's website begin notifying viewers about the closure.
 On August 28, 2025, the website was redirected to the Disney Channel site.
 The last program to air on the channel ahead of its midnight closure was the Milo Murphy's Law episode "Picture Day / Agee Ientee Diogee", after which the channel switched to a slate stating "This channel is no longer available".